The art of record digging: Rediscovering lost music and giving it a second life

 About Alexis Charpentier

-Alexis Charpentier is a music curator, record digger, DJ and founder of the Music Is My Sanctuary, an independent Montreal-based website and collective.
+Alexis Charpentier is a music curator, DJ, record digger and founder of the Music Is My Sanctuary, an independent Montreal-based website and collective.
 He is also the founder and producer of 24 Hours of Vinyl, a project that celebrates the love of vinyl records by gathering DJs and collectors from around the world.

 The band featured in this segment is the 1980s Swiss punk band Black Citron — check out Charpentier's website, MusicIsMySanctuary.com, to read more about them.